 So, you already love elderberry syrup and fire cider for immune support during the winter months, but you know it’s a good idea to rotate herbs and you’re looking for new options.
 Perfect!
-Meet the five flavors fruit – schisandra berry.
+Meet the five flavors fruit – schizandra berry (also spelled “schisandra”).

 For most of us, foraging probably looks more like braving the checkout line with cranky kids than hiking for a day without food in Siberia, but we can learn a thing or two from generations of hunters that have done exactly that.

-The Chinese name for shisandra is wu wei zi, which is translated as “five flavors fruit.”
-This is because “schisandra berries have all five flavors (sweet, sour, bitter, pungent and salty) recognized in that tradition.
+The Chinese name for shizandra is wu wei zi, which is translated as “five flavors fruit.”
+This is because “schizandra berries have all five flavors (sweet, sour, bitter, pungent and salty) recognized in that tradition.
 The peel and flesh are sweet and sour, the seed is pungent and bitter, and the whole fruit is salty” (Adaptogens: Herbs For Strength, Stamina & Stress Relief, pp. 195-196).

 It’s definitely not the kind of fruit you nosh on as a snack, but it does make a sweet and tangy tea or flavoring syrup.
 In today’s post I’m going to show you how to make it into a syrup similar to elderberry syrup.

-In traditional Chinese medicine, schisandra berry is valued for its ability to:
+In traditional Chinese medicine, schizandra berry is valued for its ability to:

 - Support energy levels and overall physical endurance